 U.S. Energy and Information Administration - EV Sales “Decreased”

 There’s that angry word again.
 “Decreased.”
 It's so ugly if you want an increase.
-EIA, as it calls itself, is a U.S. pro-EV government agency.
-The folks there published what old people might call facts related to EV sales.
+EIA, as it calls itself, is a U.S. energy data agency.
+The folks there published what old people might call facts related to EV sales and energy.
 The first line of the story was, “The share of electric and hybrid vehicle sales in the United States decreased in the first quarter of 2024 as battery electric vehicle (BEV) sales declined.”
-The battery-only jihad will not tolerate this kind of fact-based information sharing and it was quickly addressed by its standard bearers.
+The battery-only jihad will not tolerate this kind of fact-based information sharing, and its standard bearers quickly addressed it.

 Clean Technica - EV Sales “Slump”